Growth & Care

 Accent, Mass Planting, Hedges/Screening, General Garden Use

 Mohican Viburnum is covered in stunning creamy white flat-top flowers at the ends of the branches in mid spring.
 The tomato-orange fruits are held in abundance in spectacular clusters from mid summer to late fall.
-It has dark green foliage with gray undersides throughout the season.
+It has dark green foliage with gray undersides.
 The large fuzzy pointy leaves turn an outstanding deep purple in the fall.